backdrop-contrib/tatsu/README.md

 # Tatsu
-A flexible sub theme of BASIS that allows a site editor or manager to make maximum color/visual customizations through the user interface.
+A flexible theme based on BASIS that allows a site editor or manager to make maximum color/visual customizations through the user interface.
+Version 1.x-1.x was a sub-theme of Basis, we removed this dependency in 1.x-2.x since we have made some pretty significant changes to Tatsu.

 We think that there is demand for this kind of theme in the contrib space and welcome both feature and design suggestions.
 Let's make this a community